arahi7860/node-npm-intro/README.md

 by a central committee called TC39, but each vendor is in charge of their own implementation.

-While nowadays, these implementations are largely standardized, there are still some differences.
-For instance, the `forEach` method is implemented on NodeLists in all major browsers except Internet Explorer!
-So if you have some code that runs something like `document.querySelector('.class').forEach()`, it will throw an error on IE, because that browser doesn't have a method called `forEach` defined on that object.

 [Node](https://nodejs.org/), then, is just another implementation of the JavaScript specification.

 What's important about Node, though, and what makes it a little different from the browser implementations, is that it is aimed at running JavaScript in a server environment, not a browser!

 That means there are some practical differences in how we write JavaScript in Node versus for a browser.
 It also means there is a lot of server specific functionality that will only work in Node.
-Try `console.log(this)` in Node and in the browser.
+For example, `console.log(this)` in Node and in the browser will give different results.

 ## Your First Node Application